suraj371k/code-vault/README.md

 ## 🧠 Features

-- 🔐 User Authentication (JWT-based)
+-    User Authentication (JWT-based)
-- ✍️ Create and manage code snippets
+-    Create and manage code snippets
-- 🤖 AI-powered code summarization
+-    AI-powered code summarization
-- 💾 Save snippets and summaries in PostgreSQL
+-    Save snippets and summaries in PostgreSQL
+-    Real Time chat feature with socket.io (personal and group)
+-    Personalize chat-bot for each snippets
-- 🐳 Dockerized backend
+-    Dockerized backend
-- 🚀 CI/CD pipeline with GitHub Actions
+-    CI/CD pipeline with GitHub Actions
-- ☁️ Deployment on Render
+-    Deployment on Render
-- 🗄 Database hosted on Supabase (PostgreSQL)
+-    Database hosted on Supabase (PostgreSQL)

 ---